Slavery in Supply Chain: How Responsible are your Sourcing Partners?

 - Screen your supplier for sanctions and permissions for international trade, prohibited parties’ databases, watch lists and other documents published by local and international authorities and respective government.

 - For assisting with the above, adverse media screening policy can help organizations audit prospective supplier on any KYC or AML compliance issues.
-They can provide supplier’s negative track record, if any.
+They can provide the supplier’s negative track record if any.

 I applaud the little battle of the old woman.
 Her gesture passed down a tough message against companies that involve in unethical sourcing of either raw materials or finished goods that exploit human beings in deplorable conditions.
 It is a warning for businesses engaging illegal contractors and labor suppliers and a reassuring statement for progressive industry leaders that eventually all our businesses are going to earn their due though ethical practices alone.